design and implement OAI-PMH compliant harvest subsystem

 #2 Updated by Matt Jones almost 10 years ago

 Hi Hannu --

 Regarding Comment #1, I've inquired over email about the status of this feature with Duane Costa, who developed it.
 As far as I know the OAI-PMH is functional in Metacat -- hopefully Duane will fill in the details.
 I noticed that it is not documented in the Metacat Administrator's Guide, which we will add to our TODO list for the 1.10 release.

-#3 Updated by Duane Costa over 9 years ago
+#3 Updated by Duane Costa almost 10 years ago

 Support for OAI-PMH is included in the Metacat distribution as of version 1.9.2.
 Configuring Metacat as an OAI-PMH data provider requires that the Metacat administrator support the service by configuring a set of OAI-PMH properties and activating the 'dataProvider' servlet in the web deployment descriptor file.
 Support for OAI-PMH harvesting from a remote data repository into Metacat is also provided.

 Documentation is provided in file 'docs/dev/oaipmh/MetacatOaipmh.pdf'.
 In a metacat-dev email dated 4/16/2009 ('Re: [metacat-dev] Proposed Dryad project integration with Metacat'), we had agreed to place design and planning documents in directory 'metacat/docs/dev/oaipmh', but we had not yet addressed the issue of the Metacat Administrator's Guide.
 I think the thinking at the time was that this was not yet a mature product, but I agree that it's now time to add user documentation to the Administrator's Guide and to officially support this feature in the next Metacat release, especially given the increased level of demand.

 The following links demonstrate its use on a Metacat 1.9.2 test instance for which the OAI-PMH service has been configured and deployed: